ugurcsen/ugurcsen/README.md

 - 🔭 I’m currently working on Go and JavaScript
 - 🌱 I’m currently learning Kubernetes
 - 👯 I’m looking to collaborate on Go projects
-- 🤔 I’m looking for help with unix socket programing
+- 🤔 I’m looking for help with unix socket programming
 - 💬 Ask me about Go, PHP and JavaScript
 - 📫 How to reach me: [ugurcsen@outlook.com](mailto:ugurcsen@outlook.com)
 - 🌍 Website: [ugurcsen.com](https://ugurcsen.com)